hand picking up rye chooclate chip cookie from a tray

 Shop Now

-FAQ: Storing The Rye Chocolate Chip Cookies
+Storing The Cookies

 After baking, the cookies can be stored in an airtight container or zip-top bag at room temperature for up to 3 days.